Shelby219/MERN-APP-server/README.md

 Shelby also began implementing validation using express-validator starting with validation for the email, password and user information on registering, account settings page and login.

 Started writing passing fail tests to test the end points when errors arise.
 This pair with using validation I was able to test the results of invalid data being input for the user model.

+Current blockers are implementation of persisting cookies with mocha/supertest testing so tests can be run even with authenticated routes. eg. with the middleware of "passport.authenticate('jwt', {session: false})".
+Currently all  tests are based with this middleware not being implemented.
+Code that was tried includes, using superagent, setting headers, setting a beforeAll function of logging in the user and trying to manually set the cookies.
+The closest to success was using a beforeAll function of logging in the user, however accessing the cookies from that Http request response was not successful.
+This task will be moved to next sprint.

+CLIENT

+Completed the intial styling for the home/nav/login/register to start the basis of styling, to enable easier implementation of the react client-side.

 </details>